-Investments for which market quotations or market-based valuations are not readily available, or are available but deemed unreliable, the assets are valued at fair value in accordance with procedures approved by the Board.
-The Board has delegated to the Investment Adviser the responsibility for applying the Board-approved fair valuation procedures.
+Investments for which market quotations or market-based valuations are not readily available, or are available but deemed unreliable, the assets are valued at fair value in accordance with policies and procedures approved by the Board.
+Under the ultimate supervision of the Board, the responsibility for applying the Board-approved fair valuation policies and procedures has been delegated to the Investment Adviser.
 Market quotes are considered not readily available in circumstances where there is an absence of current or reliable market-based data (e.g., trade information, bid/ask information, pricing services prices, broker quotes), including where events occur after the close of the relevant market, but prior to the NYSE close, that materially affect the price of the security or other asset.
 In addition, market quotes are considered not readily available when, due to extraordinary circumstances, the markets on which the securities trade are not open for trading for the entire day and no other market price is available.
 The fair value of one or more securities may not, in retrospect, be the price at which those assets could have been sold during the period in which the particular fair values were used in determining the Fund's net asset value.